Age-Defying Running: Proven Strategies and Smart Coaching for Older Runners

 - Cool-down: 1 mi easy (Zone 1) – gentle stretch at the end.

-Tip: Use a device that gives you real‑time pace alerts.
-Adjust the pace if you feel stronger or more fatigued than expected.
-Record how you felt and what you learned.
-The next week, tweak the interval length or rest interval based on that feedback.
+Tip: Use a device that alerts you to your live pace.
+If you feel fresher or more tired than expected, adjust accordingly.
+After each session, record what you learned.
+Next week, shift the interval length or rest period based on that data.

 References